triton-inference-server/pytriton/docs/deploying_models.md

-When the model gets into a state where further inference is impossible, you can throw [PyTritonUnrecoverableError][pytriton.exceptions.PyTritonUnrecoverableError] from the inference function.
+When the model gets into a state where further inference is impossible, you can throw [PyTritonUnrecoverableError][pytriton.exceptions.PyTritonUnrecoverableError] from the inference callable.
 This will cause NVIDIA Triton Inference Server to shut down.
 This might be useful when the model is deployed on a cluster in a multi-node setup.
 In that case to recover the model you need to restart all "workers" on the cluster.